danielmoi/dotfiles/vim-general.md

 Options are the internal variables and switches in Vim which can be set to achieve special effects.

+We change options with the keyword SET.
+We inspect options by appending "?"

 :set              Show all options that differ from their default value :set showcmd?     show current value of option
 :set showcmd      Toggle option: set, switch it on; Number/String option: show value